Home » Summer » The best blueberry BBQ sauce recipe

 Can I use frozen blueberries to make this BBQ sauce?

 Yes!
-Frozen blueberries need to be thawed and drained before adding to the sauce.
+Frozen blueberries should be thawed and drained before adding to the sauce.

 Blueberry Bourbon BBQ Sauce